 - 22. PAS 2035: 2019: Retrofitting dwellings for improved energy efficiency Specification and guidance is the overarching standard specification for retrofitting dwellings of all types and ages.
 It is a product of the Each Home Counts review and has been prepared to guide all government-supported projects including those under the Energy Company Obligation (ECO 3 until 2022).
 PAS 2035 does not take a totally holistic approach, in that its scope is on retrofit and not the other means by which to make homes more energy efficiency.
 This makes it difficult to follow the 'stages' described above and therefore the recommendations of the IHBC in this guidance document. - 23.
 Retrofitting traditional buildings needs to be risk based.
 PAS 2035 is not totally risk based but provides the option of taking a totally risk based approach. - 24.
-In PAS 2035 risks are based upon a risk matrix. - 25.
-PAS 2030: 2019 Specification for the installation of energy efficiency measures (EEM) in existing dwellings and insulation in residential park homes is implemented alongside PAS 2035 and it is a requirement for Retrofit Installers to follow. - 26.
-There is a requirement to follow BS 7913: 2013 in PAS 2035.
-This includes significance analysis and heritage impact assessments. - 27.
+In PAS 2035 risks are based upon a risk matrix.

+- 25. PAS 2030: 2019 Specification for the installation of energy efficiency measures (EEM) in existing dwellings and insulation in residential park homes is implemented alongside PAS 2035 and it is a requirement for Retrofit Installers to follow. - 26.
+There is a requirement to follow BS 7913: 2013 in PAS 2035 in some circumstances. - 27.
 PAS 2035 stipulates several roles each with particular requirements in terms of memberships, training and qualifications.
-These are as follows: - Retrofit Advisor: Provides initial advice to householders and at completion/ handover.
-There is no requirement for training or qualification in traditional or historic buildings. - Retrofit Assessors: These produce the energy performance certificates (RdSAP).
-A requirement for training and qualifications in energy efficiency and retrofit (SQA Level 3 Award) (9), except in the lowest risk category. - Retrofit Co-ordinators: Specialist project managers who have overall responsibility.
-They can perform other roles where others are not appointed.
-They are qualified by way of achieving a Level 5 Diploma in Retrofit Co-ordination.
-This does not cover traditional and historic buildings. - Retrofit designer: Design the retrofit installations.
-In most circumstances where non-designated traditional buildings are concerned, they need to be a member of a building conservation competency scheme, but at the lowest level in such schemes.
-Where the building has statutory protection, this membership has to be at the highest level.
+These are self-evident within the PAS. - 28.
+PAS 2035 nevertheless contains useful details and sets out training, qualification and membership requirements which are not perfect, but sets out a benchmark, which provides guidance on the minimum requirements which should be ideally adopted for all retrofit.
+However, there is no specific requirement for training in the use of BS7913:2013 or in dealing with traditional buildings, unless a building has special protection and only for some roles see 29 below.